Why Skin Quality Matters: The Most Overlooked Part of Aesthetic Medicine

 2. Medical-Grade Skincare

-Once laser has corrected the underlying issues, skincare holds the result by:
+Once the laser has corrected the underlying issues, skincare holds the result by:

 • Maintaining barrier function